Most of the women in the BTR community are comfortable talking about their emotional pain. Betrayal hurts.

 I never screamed and scratched and fought and bit, the way that you imagine a rape victim fighting.
 I felt a lot of shame about that until I learned that the most common response to rape is actually freezing.
 If you are listening and you are wondering if you’ve been raped but think maybe you weren’t raped because you didn’t fight.
 Your body can’t sometimes.
 So often, I would just lay there and cry and cry my heart out.
 I was being raped because I hadn’t given an enthusiastic yes.

-I hadn’t given consent, and he knew that, and he would do it anyways.
+I hadn’t given consent.
+He knew that he would do it anyways.
 There were times when I said no. Any time that you say no, and someone does it anyway, you’re being raped.

 Find Support To Process Your Experiences With Covert Rape